-Alternatively, if you feel you lack the required expertise to do it, or if you are simply unable to locate many or most of the drivers for the components attached to your computer, then you can use the automated driver updater tool Driver Detective.
+Alternatively, if you feel you lack the required expertise to do it, or if you are simply unable to locate many or most of the drivers for the components attached to your computer, then you can use the automated driver updater tool Smart Driver Updater.
 This tool when utilised, will automatically search the internet for the latest drivers for ALL of your components and download and install them for you.

 The speed in which it is able to do this will vary depending on your internet connection, but we’re talking about minutes to several hours.
 Doing it manually could take you several days.
-Another cool feature of Driver Detective is its ability to automatically regularly update your drivers, so you can install it and have it sit on your system, automatically updating your hardware drivers, as and when new drivers are made available.
+Another cool feature of Smart Driver Updater is its ability to automatically regularly update your drivers, so you can install it and have it sit on your system, automatically updating your hardware drivers, as and when new drivers are made available.

 Anyway, you can download this powerful tool from here:

 Note: I also mentioned an outdated BIOS being a possible cause for this error.
 I personally don’t recommend updating the BIOS, because it’s one of the quickest ways of destroying your system.
 But if you must, I recommend you consult the manual of your motherboard for further instructions.